iknowjason/AutomatedEmulation/README.md

 **Mandatory Configuration Changes:**

 Each Prelude instance has a unique email address and the terraform variable needs to be changed.
-In ```bas.tf```, change the following variable to match your environment:
+In ```bas.tf```, change the following variable to match the email address used within the instance of your Prelude Desktop UI client:
 ```
 variable "operator_email" {
   description = "The email address for Prelude Operator Desktop UI client"